-Last winter the IRS released data on sole proprietorship returns.
+Last fall the IRS released data on sole proprietorship returns.
 The same types of deductions can be claimed by other entities — C corporations, S corporations, partnerships, and limited liability companies (LLCs) (although there may be slightly different rules for some deductions).

 Top Tax Deductions for Small Business

 1. Car and truck expenses.
 Most small businesses use a vehicle, such as a car, light truck or van.
 The cost of operating the vehicle for business is deductible only if there are required records to prove business usage.
 In deducting costs, the need to keep records of cost (e.g., gasoline, oil changes) is eliminated if you rely on the IRS standard mileage rate of 54.5 cents per mile in 2018 (58 cents per mile in 2019) instead of deducting your actual outlays.
 You can use the standard mileage rate whether you own or lease the vehicle.

 2. Salaries and wages.
 Payments to employees, including salaries, wages, bonuses, commissions, and taxable fringe benefits, are deductible business expenses for the business.
 (For employee benefit programs, such as retirement plan contributions, see item #19.)
 Of course, payments to sole proprietors, partners, and LLC members are not wages (i.e., they are not deductible business expenses) because these owners aren’t employees.

 3. Contract labor.
 Many small businesses use freelancers or independent contractors to meet their labor needs.
 The cost of such contract labor is deductible.
 Be sure to issue Form 1099-MISC to any such contractor receiving $600 or more from you in the year (if payment is made to the contractor via credit card or PayPal, it’s up to the processor to issue them Form 1099-K, but you may want to send your own 1099-MISC for personal protection).